 SNF IRF LTAC > Prior Approval Process

-eviCore healthcare (eviCore) will begin accepting prior approval requests for post-acute care and direct admissions on December 28, 2017 for dates of service beginning January 1, 2018 for the following:
+eviCore healthcare (eviCore) handles prior approval requests for post-acute care and direct admissions for the following:

 - Skilled Nursing Facilities (SNF)